 Book a Walking Tour

-It is fairly easy to visit St Andrews independently and tour the highlights within a day – but booking a tour with a local tour guide adds context, history and hidden gems to your experience.
+It is fairly easy to visit St Andrews independently and tour the highlights within a day.
+But booking a tour with a local tour guide always adds context, history and hidden gems to your experience.

-The St Andrews Walking Tour includes visits to attractions such as the Cathedral, the Castle and the Old Course, but also the University of St Andrews campus and other local favourites.
+St Andrews Walking Tours include visits to attractions such as the Cathedral, the Castle and the Old Course, but also the University of St Andrews campus and other local favourites.

 Foodies will love to hear that there is also a food tour in St Andrews!
-Eat Walk St Andrews is a walking tour visiting local restaurants, bars and shops to taste the larder of Fife.
+Eat Walk St Andrews offers a monthly tour around local restaurants, bars and shops to taste the larder of Fife.

 It gives visitors the chance to meet local producers and speak to people who are passionate about the food they prepare from local ingredients.
 Between stops, the tour guide also explains some of the local history and takes in the highlights of St Andrews.